mesosphere/dcos-docs-site/pages/1.10/installing/ent/custom/configuration/configuration-parameters/index.md

 ### mesos_max_completed_tasks_per_framework
 The number of completed tasks for each framework that the Mesos master will retain in memory.
 In clusters with a large number of long-running frameworks, retaining too many completed tasks can cause memory issues on the master.
 If this parameter is not specified, the default Mesos value of 1000 is used.

-[oss]
-### oauth_enabled
-[/oss]

-Indicates whether to enable authentication for your cluster. <!-- DC/OS auth -->

-- `oauth_enabled: true` Enable authentication for your cluster.
-This is the default value.
-- `oauth_enabled: false` Disable authentication for your cluster.

-If you’ve already installed your cluster and would like to disable this in-place, you can go through an upgrade with the same parameter set.

 ### platform
 The infrastructure platform.
 The value is optional, free-form with no content validation, and used for telemetry only.
 Supply an appropriate value to help inform DC/OS platform prioritization decisions.
 Example values: `aws`, `azure`, `oneview`, `openstack`, `vsphere`, `vagrant-virtualbox`, `onprem` (default).